SerJosh/oaks-taverners-cricket-club/README.md

   - **Navigation Bar**

     - Hovering on the different navigation bar's links will trigger hover effect, underlining the link for the viewer in dark green.

     - Clicking on the navigation bar's links will bring the customer to the specified page.

   - **Footer**

     - Clicking on the social media links will open that specific website on a new tab.

   - **Map**

     - Not necessarily across all pages but two of them (Home page and Contact Us page)

     - clicking and holding on the map, you will be able to move around the map to see other locations around it.
     - Press the plus/minus buttons to scroll and see more geography of the map and vice verse.

     - You can also click on other locations to bring up basic details at the top right of the map.

+- About Us Page

+  - There is a click here option on the About us text section which will lead you to the oakstavern@gmail.com which does not exist so an error page will show up on an new page.

 - Contact Us Page